-Doctoral Program in Risk Engineering (enrolled in 2017)
+Doctoral Program in Risk Engineering (completed in 2020)

 I believe that there are some requirements to be a good researcher: problem-solving skills, aspirations, and presentation skills.

 Master's/Doctoral Program in Risk Engineering are appealing programs which provide students opportunities to develop these skills.